joaoJs/devices-clientapp/README.md

 # Devices - client APP

-This application helps users manage their devices.
+This application helps users manage devices remotely.

 ## Steps to run the app